 In Hans Christian Andersen’s full telling of the story, when the brothers fly across the sea with their sister in tow, it is the younger brother’s wing which shields Eliza (yes, that’s her name) from the sun.
 It is the younger brother’s strong white feathers which encompass Eliza when the waves crash upon the rock where they are standing.
 There’s a story right there, if a younger brother wanted to tell it.

-Some people, as it turns out, like my green eyes, even favor them to a deep baby blue.
-Some people, as it also turns out, appreciate the way my swan feathers fan out where there might have been a sleeve.
+Some people, as it turns out, like green eyes, even favor them to a deep baby blue.
+Some people, as it also turns out, appreciate the way a swan’s feathers fan out where there might have been a sleeve.

 We’re reading Rebecca Solnit’s The Faraway Nearby together.
 Are you reading along?
 This week we read the first four chapters, in which Solnit wrote of the power of story, about aging parents, about memory and adventure and the solitude of the writer.
 (Yes, she wrote of a dozen other things; these will be full weeks together.)
 Tell us about your stories—the ones that are most powerful (for life and for not living) and what makes them so.
 What other themes in the reading echoed in your own thoughts?
 Perhaps you’d share with us in the comments, or if you wrote a post on your own website, feel free to share a link.